|

 eat and do whatever it is that they are doing, biologists can apply

-chemistry and physics to the molecules of life.
+chemistry and physics to the study of life.
 The important foundation

-for any biologist who wants to understand mechanisms are based on
+for any biologist who wants to understand molecular mechanisms underlying all life are based on

 Understanding the physics and chemistry